MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W12D2
 * Continue pairboarding, applying, and adding to Job Search Roadmap.
 * Prepare your final project presentation for Graduation Day (Thurs night)
-  * Practice it with your pairboarding partner
+  * NY: Practice it with your pairboarding partner
+  * SF: Attend the project presetation workshop
 * Start applying to the the companies you've marked as 2s and 1s.
 * Ruby review: read this [Ruby interview walkthrough][ruby-interview-walkthrough]
 * What happens when you [navigate to a URL?][navigate-to-a-url]